Parent College Information

 For students who require additional support, the student’s Achievement/Personal Tutor, Tutor or one of the college support team may work with students to develop a Green, Amber or Red Support Action Plan.
 These Action Plans are in place to support students to achieve their potential at college.
 The Support Action Plans are supportive and does not mean that behaviour is below expected levels.

-Depending on the situation in relation to behaviour, the college Behaviour, Support and Disciplinary Policy is in place to respond when a student’s behaviour does not meet expected standards.
+Depending on the situation in relation to behaviour, the college Learner at Risk, Support and Disciplinary Policy is in place to respond when a student’s behaviour does not meet expected standards.
 This includes any incidents of bullying or harassment and is also used if a student’s attendance or punctuality falls below expected levels.

 Based on a student’s behaviour, a Green, Amber or Red Behaviour Contract may be agreed with the student.
 Where necessary parents/carers may be required to be involved in the meetings.

 Students may move through each of the above support/disciplinary stages or be moved directly onto the appropriate stage for the behaviour that needs to be addressed.